pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 secret/cluster-users created
 ```

 - We will now update the OAuth resource on our cluster and add the HTPasswd identity provider defintion to the cluster's identity provider list.
-Export the OAuth resource to a yaml file
+Export the OpenShift cluster OAuth resource to a yaml file.
 ```
 oc get oauth cluster -o yaml > /tmp/oauth.yaml
 ```
 -  Update the spec section of the OAuth.yaml file.
-After updating the file we will update our OpenShift cluster with teh new yaml file.
+After updating the file we will update our OpenShift cluster with the new yaml file.
 ```
 spec:
   identityProviders: